IoT Device Management | What Is It & Why We Need It?

 • Metadata management: The platform should let IT admins easily see and handle each device’s details, such as serial number, make, model, and firmware version, for effective inventory management.

-• Analytics and reports: Using user-friendly dashboards, the software provides real-time insights into device analytics, allowing the creation of reports for business purposes.
+• Analytics and reports: The provision of a user-friendly dashboard allows the software to provide real-time insights into device analytics, and makes way for the creation of reports for business purposes.

-• Log management: IT admins can view and handle the logs generated by each device, aiding in issue identification and tracking device activity.
+• Log management: IT administrators are able to view and manage the logs produced by each device, which assists in identifying issues and monitoring device activity.

-• Security: The software should include robust security features like access control, encryption, and authentication to prevent data breaches and unauthorized access.
+• Security: The software must incorporate strong security measures such as access control, encryption, and authentication to safeguard against data breaches and unauthorized access.

 • Over-the-air (OTA) updates: This feature lets IT admins easily and quickly push updates and patches to devices automatically.